tseccull/motes/CONTRIBUTING.md

 new instrument I/O module or make MOTES easier to use.
 The core functionality of MOTES is considered to be effectively complete.**

-### Engaging in jolly cooperation...🌞
+## Engaging in jolly cooperation...🌞
-In the first instance, any initial interest in contributing to MOTES should be registered by opening an issue in this repo.
+In the first instance, any interest in contributing to MOTES should be registered by opening an issue in this repo.
 Keep issues specific and manageable in scope.
 Many issues, each assigned to an individual **actionable** fix or idea, are easier to tackle than one large issue containing a morass of